immersve/immersve-docs/docs/guides/funding-card-spending.md

 ### Currency Conversion

 A user may be quoted a price for a purchase by a merchant in a local fiat currency.
-In order to determine the sufficient amount of local fiat currency to fund a card in its billing currency (USD), use the [currency conversion](/api-reference/currency-conversion) API endpoint.
+To determine the sufficient amount of local fiat currency to fund a card in its billing currency (USD), use the [currency conversion](/api-reference/currency-conversion) API endpoint.

 The returned value can passed to the get spending prerequisites endpoint as detailed below.

 ### Lock Funds

-In order to ensure that funds are sufficiently locked within the [smart contract](/contracts/payment-protocol) such that Immersve are in a position to approve an authorization request received via the card scheme network you will need to have firstly locked sufficient digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get spending prerequisites](/api-reference/get-spending-prerequisites) operation.
+To ensure that funds are sufficiently locked within the [smart contract](/contracts/payment-protocol) such that Immersve are in a position to approve an authorization request received via the card scheme network you will need to have first locked sufficient digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get spending prerequisites](/api-reference/get-spending-prerequisites) operation.
 The necessary blockchain transactions are contained within the `prerequisites` collection returned.

 If the user has not transacted using the solution before then the [get spending prerequisites](/api-reference/get-spending-prerequisites) response will typically call for an ERC20 `approve` in favour of the smart contract followed by a `depositAndLock` invocation of the smart contract.